-3.1 Service Provider agrees to provide the Services to Client in the manner contemplated by this Agreement,and Client agrees to procure the Services from Service Provider during the Term, in each case upon the terms and subject to the conditions of this Agreement.
+3.1 Service Provider agrees to provide the Services to Client in the manner contemplated by this Agreement,and Client agrees to procure the Services from Service Provider during the Trial Period, in each case upon the terms and subject to the conditions of this Agreement.

 3.2 Service Provider will exercise reasonable skill and care in the provision of the Services.

-3.3 Subject to compliance by Client with Clause 5 (client’s cooperation), Service Provider will use all reasonable endeavours to fulfill the service levels specified in this Agreement.
+3.3 Subject to compliance by Client with Clause 5, Service Provider will use all reasonable endeavors to fulfill the service levels specified in this Agreement.